Physical Education

 Year 11 Potential Option Choices

-The department has the use of a four-court badminton sports hall, four outdoor netball courts, two outdoor basketball courts, extensive playing fields (including four football pitches), an all-weather turf, a dance studio plus two indoor halls.
-During the summer, the fields are able to cater for a 300m athletics track, areas for field athletics events plus softball and rounders pitches.
+The department has the use of a four court badminton sports hall, four outdoor netball courts, two outdoor basketball courts, extensive playing fields (including 4 football pitches, an all-weather turf, dance studio plus two indoor halls.
+During the summer the fields are able to cater for a 300m athletics track, areas for field athletics events plus softball and rounders pitches.

 Useful Information